 Lemon curd is easily made from scratch from fresh lemons, butter, sugar, and egg yolks.
 The intense citrus flavor in lemon curd is irresistible.
 This tart dessert spread can be used as a tangy ingredient in sweets, baked good, or breakfast.
 Once you make your own, you'll never go back to store bought!

-On low speed, add the egg yolks one at a time.
-Then add the lemon juice.
+On low speed, add the 5 large egg yolks one at a time.
+Then add 3/4 cup fresh lemon juice.
 Mix until combined.

 Add the lemon mixture to the bowl and heat the water so that it boils, whisking the lemon mixture the entire time.
 Be sure to use an instant read thermometer.
-The curd should thicken around 170 degrees F, after about 10 minutes of cooking and whisking, and this will yield lemon curd that is on the thinner side.
-If you want your lemon curd to be a bit thicker and less runny, bring the temperature up to 180 degrees F before removing from the heat, still constantly whisking.
+The curd should thicken around 170°F, after about 10 minutes of cooking and whisking, and this will yield lemon curd that is on the thinner side.
+If you want your lemon curd to be a bit thicker and less runny, bring the temperature up to 180°F before removing from the heat, still constantly whisking.

 Remove the curd from the heat, transfer to a glass container, cover the surface of the curd with plastic wrap so that a skin doesn't form, and refrigerate until cool.